littlex2015/bios611-project1/README.md

 Each region’s data is in a separate file.
 Data includes the video title, channel title, publish time, tags, views, likes and dislikes, description, and comment count.The data also includes a category_id field, which varies between regions.

+The reason why I selected this dataset is I can study study how the preference of audiences from different countries varies.
+This interesting dataset can tell us plenty of infromation about the current scenario of country and what video contents/businesses are booming in that specific country.
+We can find lots of cool facts about youtube trending videos through this analysis.

 source: https://www.kaggle.com/datasnaek/youtube-new